IHT business relief

 The individual who inherits the business assets will immediately benefit from business relief on those assets provided the two year ownership period had been met on the death of the original owner and the asset still qualifies as a relevant business asset.

-Where the deceased had not met the two year ownership period and susequently no business relief was available on death, the two year ownership for the new owner of those assets will commence from the date of death.
+Where the deceased had not met the two year ownership period and subsequently no business relief was available on death, the two year ownership for the new owner of those assets will commence from the date of death.
 The exception to this is where the assets are inherited by a spouse or civil partner.
 In these circumstances it is possible to use the combined ownership period to determine eligibility.

 Lifetime gifts to individuals